 Do I save money if I sort my loads?
-YES, you can save over half the cost of unsorted or “dirty” loads.
-If you take one cubic yard of clean concrete to the demolition landfill you would pay $5.00 but if your load is not sorted you would pay $15.
+YES, you can save over two thirds of the cost of unsorted or “dirty” loads.
+If you take one cubic yard of clean concrete to the demolition landfill you would pay $6.00 but if your load is not sorted you would pay $18.
 These savings can add up to increase your profits.

 Does the demolition landfill accept treated lumber?
 Yes, but it must be separated from other lumber products and placed in the bypass bin at the transfer station/demolition landfill.
 Please sort your loads.